 Who We Are

-We are a female-founded and independently owned.
+We are a female-founded and independently owned and operated.

 Our black fabrics are the only items in our collection that are conventionally dyed.
 We partner with a US-based facility in California using low impact conventional dye for the majority of our black fabrics; learn more here.